Sam Fender discography

-The discography of English singer, songwriter, and musician Sam Fender consists of two studio albums and one EP.
+The discography of English singer, songwriter, and musician Sam Fender consists of three studio albums and six EPs.
 In November 2017, Fender was named one of the BBC's Sound of 2018, alongside other emerging artists.
 In November 2018, he released his debut EP, Dead Boys.
 In 2019, he won the Critics' Choice Brit Award.
 Later that year, he released his debut studio album, Hypersonic Missiles.
-The album includes the singles "Play God", "Leave Fast", "Dead Boys", "That Sound", "Hypersonic Missiles", "Will We Talk?", and "The Borders".
-Fender's second studio album, Seventeen Going Under (2021), includes the titular track which is currently his highest-charting single to date, peaking at number three on the UK Singles Chart.
+The album includes the singles "Play God", "Hypersonic Missiles", "Will We Talk?", and "The Borders".
+Fender's second studio album, Seventeen Going Under (2021), includes the titular track, which is his highest-charting single to date, peaking at number three on the UK Singles Chart.
+Fender had further top-ten success in 2024 with "Homesick", a collaboration with Noah Kahan; followed by the singles "People Watching" and "Rein Me In" (with Olivia Dean) from his third studio album People Watching in 2025.